-The two major types of virtual private server hosting or private cloud server environments are Windows Server 2012 and Linux.
+The two major types of VPS hosting or private cloud server environments are Windows Server 2012 and Linux.
 For those most comfortable in a Microsoft environment, so that all Microsoft software is fully supported and integrated into the system, the Windows operating system is the best bet.
 To be clear, an operating system (OS) manages any computer or mobile device’s interactions between hardware and software.
 Although the server side is dominated by Windows and the open-source option Linux, Apple’s iOS and OS X are also prevalent on the client-side.

 For our purposes today, we will look at Windows Server 2012, the latest version of that operating system.
 First, we will explore the password: how to change it, and advice for password security.
 Then we can explore several tasks that can be performed using the operating system to run a cloud server.

 How do I change the password in Windows Server 2012?